 John Talia, Vice Chair/Treasurer – Hamilton, MT

-John joined the Teller board as Treasurer in 2002 and is presently its Vice Chairman and Treasurer.
+John joined the Teller board as Treasurer in 2002, and is presently its Vice Chairman and Treasurer.
 He is a licensed Montana and California CPA with a tax practice in Corvallis, Montana, and is also a licensed Montana fly fishing outfitter.
-He moved to the Bitterroot Valley in 1990 from the San Francisco area after enjoying the outdoor activities in the Valley for many years prior.
-John is active in assisting other charitable organizations in the Valley, both in a governance role and advisor.
-He believes that Teller's mission statement says it best by inspiring and educating the conservationist in all of us.
+He moved to the Bitterroot Valley in 1990 from the San Francisco area after enjoying the outdoor activities in the area for many years prior.
+John is active in assisting other charitable organizations, both in a governance role and advisor.
+He believes that Teller’s mission statement says it best by inspiring and educating the conservationist in all of us.

 Anne Teller, Honorary Trustee – Glen Ellen, CA/Hamilton, MT

 Anne has been a Teller board member since its inception, with a particular interest in community-based environmental education.
-Anne also holds a special interest in the Bitteroot Valley's history and natural beauty.
-She married Otto Teller in 1977, and assumed management of Oak Hill Farm in California in 1998 after Otto died.
-Oak Hill Farm has a conservation easement on over 1,000 acres - mostly woodlands.
-The farm has been in business for over 55 years as part of the Sonoma area's local, organic movement.
+Anne also holds a special interest in the Bitterroot Valley’s history and natural beauty.
+She married Otto Teller in 1977, and assumed management of Oak Hill Farm in California in 1998, after Otto passed away.
+Oak Hill Farm has a conservation easement on over 1,000 acres – mostly woodlands.
+The farm has been in business for over 55 years as part of the Sonoma area’s local, organic movement.